-Adopting a tech-backed business continuity plan for the future
+Adopting tech-backed business continuity

 As well as migrating projects to the cloud to respond to the current situation, ZOO is working with customers to develop their long-term business continuity plan and mitigate against similar future disruption.
 ZOO is advocating a robust four-pillar plan to be adopted by major content owners and distributors across the industry:

 1. Require adoption of remote-working capabilities across all dubbing vendors

 By requiring the adoption of a single cloud software across all vendors, the entire dubbing supply chain would be equipped to switch to a virtual dubbing studio set-up should the need arise.
 All dubbing studios would subscribe to a cloud dubbing platform such as ZOOdubs and give content owners the peace of mind that dubbing can continue as usual in any conditions.

 Outside of the current challenging circumstances, the ability to work remotely would remove the requirement for directors and actors to be in a single location, and therefore offer greater flexibility when working on fast-turn projects.

 2. Grow the home-recording talent pool of actors and directors